Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 These key factors can help you find a low or no annual fee credit card that works for you:

 - Compare fees and interest rates.
 The lower the fee, the better.
 Check whether the low fee applies throughout the life of the card or just for the first year.
-Also make sure to check the interest rate and ensure that interest costs won’t outweigh the low-fee benefit.
+Also check the interest rate and ensure that interest charges won’t outweigh the low fee benefit.

 - Combine with a balance transfer for more savings.
-If you have an existing credit card debt a balance transfer credit card can help you repay your debt with 0% interest.
-Remember you’ll still need to pay off the debt before the 0% interest period expires.
+If you have existing credit card debt, a balance transfer credit card can help you repay your debt with 0% or low interest.
+Remember you’ll still need to pay off the debt before the 0% or low interest period expires.

 Student credit cards

 - What are they?
-Low-cost credit card options that are available for students who need a convenient line of credit.
+Low cost credit card options that are available to students who need a convenient line of credit.